 Asian-Americans Fighting For New 9th Council District

-SAN DIEGO Election Day is less than a month away, but there’s a group of people in San Diego who aren’t focused on Nov.
+Election Day is less than a month away, but there’s a group of people in San Diego who aren’t focused on Nov.
 2. Instead, they’re looking forward to 2012 and the creation of San Diego’s new ninth council district.

 In a small strip mall off of Convoy Street in San Diego’s Kearny Mesa area, people go in and out of the Dumpling Inn, May Lee Oriental Imports and the Happy Buddha Foot Reflexology Spa.
 Inside the nearby Jasmine Seafood Restaurant, it’s a quiet night.
 A rare rainy evening is keeping many people home.
 But in a room at the back of the restaurant a group of people sit, planning and organizing.
 They're thinking about how they can have a bigger voice in San Diego city politics.
 Dr. Allen Chan is the restaurant's owner.